SB2318/UltimateHealth/DataSources/Breathing Easy: Effective Asthma Management Strategies/English.md

 - **Wheezing:** A whistling sound when breathing, particularly during exhalation.
 - **Coughing:** Persistent cough, often worse at night or early in the morning.
 - **Chest Tightness:** A feeling of tightness or pressure in the chest.

+### Causes and Triggers

+Asthma can be triggered by a variety of factors.
+Understanding these triggers is essential for effective management.

+- **Genetic Factors:** A family history of asthma or allergies can increase the risk.
+- **Environmental Triggers:** Pollen, dust mites, pet dander, mold, and air pollution can exacerbate asthma symptoms.
+- **Lifestyle Triggers:** Physical activity, stress, and certain medications can also trigger asthma.

 ## Medical Management